 One way to employ FTP at your organization is to set up your own server.
 This is a safer alternative to relying on consumer-grade cloud-based options.
 However, it’s necessary to think about whether you have the resources to implement this choice.
 First, there’s the expense of procuring all your own equipment.
 Second, there’s the manpower and expertise needed to maintain and troubleshoot a private server on your own.
 Third, there are many aspects to securing your own server.
 If these are not requirements you’re prepared to deliver on, you should consider the possibility of utilizing a private FTP server through an enterprise-grade hosted file-sharing provider.

-Hosted File Sharing
+Hosted File Sharing & File Transfer

 If you’ve ruled out free, public cloud-based services for security reasons, and you’ve checked a private, on-site FTP server off your list as a result of resource insufficiencies, there’s still another option at your disposal -- and it just may be the smartest one yet.
 Consider teaming up with an expert provider of FTP hosting.

 This option affords you the visibility and control to manage all user permissions, restrict information properly across the company and prevent data from falling into the wrong hands -- all backed by the expertise and support of a knowledgeable provider.
-Look for some of the following benefits of a high-quality hosted FTP provider to identify a solution that has the capabilities to secure your data:
+Look for some of the following benefits of a high-quality hosted SFTP provider to identify a solution that has the capabilities to secure your data:

 Unfortunately, the security threats for businesses today are growing larger and more complex.
 Therefore, your business must be putting the protection of its critical data on the short list of major, urgent priorities.
 That means getting real about the file-sharing alternatives out there and adopting the appropriate solution to protect your company and its bottom line.
 Cheap or free isn’t always your best avenue.
 Neither is building your own server if you don’t have the resources and know-how to properly support it.
 Make sure you’re weighing these issues appropriately as you seek a file-sharing alternative that’s right for your company.